Commitment to Diversity

 I do not have a good grade in a Math or CSE course.
 Can I repeat the course for a better grade?

-If for any reasons the applicant is not satisfied with the grade in a specific prereq course we prefer the applicant takes another similar or higher level course to demonstrate a solid and improved grade.
+If for any reasons the applicant is not satisfied with the grade in a specific prerequisite course, we prefer the applicant takes another similar or higher level course to demonstrate a solid and improved grade.

 I am in another major.
 Can I apply to STAT major?

 You can apply to stat major but you will need to make a strong case in the application of why the two majors are needed and what academic goals you want to achieve with the two majors.
-We will not allow double major in MATH and ACMS due to too many courses overlap.
-There is also no benefit to be in one major with a Data Science option and in the Statistics Data Science option.
+STAT majors may not double major with MATH or ACMS.
+In addition, on account of overlap we do not encourage students to be in the Statistics Data Science option whilst also being in a data science option in another major.

 When will I know if I am admitted?

-We only offer admissions once a year.
+We only admit students to our program once a year.
 The application deadline is the third Friday in April.
 We will review the applications very soon after the deadline and hopefully notify the applicants of the results prior to the start of Autumn registration, which is in May.

 I am interested in STAT DS option and can I switch to the general STAT later on in the program?